hawk/lux/doc/lux.md

 **[cleanup]**

 It is good hygiene to ensure that each test case does not affect the outcome of other test cases.
-Respect your collegues by not making your test cases to cause theirs to fail.
+Respect your colleagues by not making your test cases to cause theirs to fail.

 Use the `[cleanup]` section to cleanup side-effects that may affect